redpesk-core/afb-binder/docs/afb-getting.md

 ## Installing from rebuild

-For oldest distributions that are not supported by IoT.bzh, or for less commonly used distributions (gentoo, arch, ...) it is possible to build from sources.
+For older distributions that are not supported by IoT.bzh, or for less commonly used distributions (gentoo, arch, ...) it is possible to build from sources.